korcsmarosgroup/organoid_regulatory_networks/README.md

 This stage gets the number of Crohn's associated genes present in the DEG lists, the regulatory networks and the regulator-marker networks.
 It requires the output from the stages **Generating regulatory networks** and **Filtering networks for markers and their regulators**.
 I then calculates the hypergeometric significance statistic to determine the significance of the enrichment of Crohn's genes in the regulatory networks.

+The Crohn's associated genes are taken from the papers Jostins et al., 2012 and Farh et al., 2015.

 #### Output
 The script outputs tab delimited text files listing the Crohn's genes identified in the DEG lists/networks.
 It prints the results of the hypergeometric significance test.